Tommy the Little Dragon

-Tommy The Little Dragon (Дракоша Тоша) is a Russian educational animated film for preschool children, created in 2017 by ToyRoy This is the only animated series created on private capital in Russia.
+Tommy the Little Dragon (Дракоша Тоша) is a Russian educational animated series for preschool children, created in 2017 by ToyRoy This is the only animated series created on private capital in Russia.

 At the moment, 2 seasons and 52 episodes have already been released.
 In the fall of 2020, the third season of the animated series is scheduled to be released, with 16 episodes.
 Also in the same year, the animated series Tommy The Little Dragon was released on Amazon Prime in the United States and Canada and will be released on other streaming platforms in Taiwan, India, China and Pakistan.

 The script for the third season of the animated series Tommy The Little Dragon was developed by the author of the script for the cartoons Teenage Mutant Ninja Turtles and Disney's Adventures of the Gummi Bears, Michael Maurer.

 Description

 Tommy the Little Dragon is an animated TV series for children from 2 to 4 years old.
 The length of each episode, 5 min 30 sec, has been chosen so that the parents can stop a child's viewing at any time without any stress.
 There is no offense or antagonists in the series's world, so parents can safely leave their children in front of the TV and be sure that Tommy the Little Dragon will teach only good things.
 The series aims to convey a message about the importance of the family values, love for our close people, caring about the young ones and helping the grown-ups and seniors.
 Each episode is based on a common situation, which children know quite well, so that they can review this situation from a different point of view and find a solution in an easy and playful way.